 When you find the perfect future home, you will be required to sign a lease.
 Before signing you should know, the lease and building rules must be written in French unless the landlord and tenant agree on another language.

 The majority of the time, the contract debuts July 1st and ends on June 30th the following year.
 The lease will include the cost of rent, the payment date and the charges that are included or not (Electricity and Internet) It is important to note that you are not required to give last month’s rent to your landlord.

 Once you have signed your lease, don’t forget to take out a home insurance policy.
-Insurance will cover you in the case of fire or theft.
+Renter’s insurance covers your belongings (your TV, clothes, jewelry, etc.) and it is affordable.
 Take the time to get quotes and compare coverage and prices.
 Here is a great tool to get quotes from insurance professionals!

 Who do I subscribe to electricity and Gas in Quebec?